Photo courtesy of Kwei Fei

 map

 The Cooper hotel’s opening marks one of the most high-profile openings on the Charleston shoreline in a generation, with The Crossing nestled inside, ready for diners in the second-story dining room overlooking the river.
-Executive chef Nick Dugan has crafted a three-meals-a-day menu stocked with Mediterranean-influenced knockouts, starting with morning shakshouka and ending with octopus, fresh local catch, and Colorado lamb chops with chermoula and couscous.
+Executive chef Nick Dugan has crafted a three-meals-a-day menu stocked with Mediterranean-influenced knockouts, starting with morning shakshouka and ending with tender grilled octopus, fresh local catch, and Colorado lamb chops with chermoula and couscous.
 Beverage director Cameron Nadler, formerly of New York’s Polo Bar, pairs seafood-driven offerings with thoughtful cocktails like the Battery Rose Margarita, with reposado Tequila, hibiscus, rose, and citrus.
 If The Crossing’s introduction is anything like sister restaurant Sorelle, you’ll enjoy an impressive dining and hospitality experience that diners are growing to expect from Charleston’s blockbuster new additions.

 Book Now